DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_I.md

 ## Why would MCDs work?
 1. There is a model behind the MCD method: our old friend the frequency-seriation model.
-    - The model is simple empirical generization: when we measure the "popularity" of a series of historical types over time, the trajectories of change will form lenticular, unimodal (battleship-shaped) curves.
+    - The model is simple empirical generalization: when we measure the "popularity" of a series of historical types over time, the trajectories of change will form lenticular, unimodal (battleship-shaped) curves.
 Something like this:
 ![](./Images/TrueOrderBattleshipPlot.png)
     - In this *battleship plot*, each column of grey bars represents a ceramic type.
 The bar widths scale with type frequency in a given time period (e.g. 1 year).
 The y (vertical) axis is time and spans 50 time periods (e.g. years).
     - We generated these data in R -- the type frequencies follow Gaussian curves as a function of time.